This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Old Fashioned Hot Toddy is a fall cocktail that was created by author Jassy Davis and was first published in her book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter.
-It’s a version of the iconic Old Fashioned that uses the classic’s template of whiskey, a sweetener, and citrus, but it calls for a honey syrup in place of simple syrup and warms up the ingredients using hot water instead of ice.
+The Old Fashioned Hot Toddy is an autumn cocktail that was created by author Jassy Davis and was first published in her book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter.
+It’s a version of the iconic Old Fashioned that uses the classic’s template of whiskey, a sweetener, and citrus, but this variation calls for a honey syrup in place of simple syrup and warms up the ingredients using hot water in lieu of ice.

 Cocktail Ingredients